espressif/esp-idf/README.md

 Exit the monitor by typing Ctrl-].

-To flash and monitor output in one pass, you can run:
+To build, flash and monitor output in one pass, you can run:

-`make flash monitor`
+`make -j4 flash monitor`

-## Compiling & Flashing Just the App
+## Compiling & Flashing Only the App

 After the initial flash, you may just want to build and flash just your app, not the bootloader and partition table:

 * `make app` - build just the app.
 * `make app-flash` - flash just the app.

-`make app-flash` will automatically rebuild the app if it needs it.
+`make app-flash` will automatically rebuild the app if any source files have changed.

 (In normal development there's no downside to reflashing the bootloader and partition table each time, if they haven't changed.)

 ## Parallel Builds

-ESP-IDF supports compiling multiple files in parallel, so all of the above commands can be run as `make -jN` where `N` is the number of parallel make processes to run (generally N should be equal to or one more than the number of CPU cores in your system.)
+ESP-IDF supports compiling multiple files in parallel, so all of the above commands can be run as `make -jN` where `N` is the number of parallel make processes to run (generally N should be equal to the number of CPU cores in your system, plus one.)

 Multiple make functions can be combined into one.
 For example: to build the app & bootloader using 5 jobs in parallel, then flash everything, and then display serial output from the ESP32 run: